edgracilla/wallter/README.md

 # wallter
+Wallter is an express and restify middleware validator that uses validator.js and has the ability to build validation schema straight from your mongoose model.
+It can dig up to the deepest defined array and/or array of objects and validate the data.

-Highly influenced by [ctavan/express-validator](https://github.com/ctavan/express-validator) and relying from [chriso/validator.js](https://github.com/chriso/validator.js), wallter does almost the same goal as validator.
+It is highly influenced by [ctavan/express-validator](https://github.com/ctavan/express-validator) and relying from [chriso/validator.js](https://github.com/chriso/validator.js), wallter does almost the same goal as validator.
 The edge is, it supports auto validation for arrays, nested arrays, and/or nested arrays of objects without using `customValidator` workaround.
-It uses the schema based method and has the ability to build a validation schema straight from your mongoose model.

 # Installation